Fallout: New California: Story

-Chapter 1

-The player wakes up, finding their siblings dead and their home destroyed, while the vault security forces and Enclave Patriots fight outside.
-The player may choose to side with Vault Security to defend the vault, or join the Enclave if their relationship with Bragg is good enough.
-After helping either side to gain the advantage, the player confronts the overseer and learns that he has set the vault to self-destruct.
-They are then told to gather their remaining allies and evacuate, and the chapter ends upon reaching the gate to the outside world beyond the vault cavern.

-Second installment

 The second installment, released on October 23, 2018, focuses on the player's struggle for survival in the world outside Vault 18 amidst a growing territorial conflict between two major factions.
 The first is the growing New California Republic (NCR), trapped in domestic turmoil amid its imperialistic vision to unify all of California, led in the region by the hawkish General William Silverman.
 The second is the Raider Alliance, a loose confederation of tribes, rebels, criminals, and others displaced by and radicalized against the NCR, led by the psychotic warlord Juan Maxson-Elsdragon.
 Two other main subfactions are the Bishops, a criminal mob family with control of NCR politics represented by Senator Paul Duville, and the Nanjima Shi, a clan of samurai-styled Japanese warriors within the Raider Alliance led by the warlord Kieva Nanjima.

-Chapter 2

-This chapter focuses on the player's escape from the vault before its destruction and the night that follows, during which the player is told to consider where to seek refuge in the wasteland: Union City, a makeshift township where the NCR houses its regional command, or Athens-Tec Mine, the seat of the Raider Alliance's power.